Leptonic $CP$ Violation and Leptogenesis in Minimal Supersymmetric SU(4)$_c \times$SU(2)$_L \times$SU(2)$_R$

-In summary, we have considered a supersymmetric SU(4)$_c \times$SU(2)$_L \times$SU(2)$_R$ model with a minimal number of Higgs multiplets and a single CP violating parameter $\delta_{CP}$ in the neutrino flavor mixing matrix.
+In summary, we have considered a supersymmetric SU(4)$_c \times$SU(2)$_L \times$SU(2)$_R$ model with a minimal number of Higgs multiplets and $CP$-violating phases ($\delta_{CP}$ and $\rho_{1,2}$) in the neutrino flavor mixing matrix.
 The model has the same structure in the Yukawa couplings for the charged fermions as the supersymmetric minimal SO(10) model, so that the neutrino Dirac Yukawa coupling matrix is unambiguously determined by fitting the experimental data for charged fermion mass matrices.
-Using the seesaw formula with the neutrino Dirac Yukawa coupling matrix, the right-handed Majorana neutrino mass matrix is given as a function of $\theta_{13}$ and $\delta_{CP}$.
-We have employed leptogenesis and the observed baryon asymmetry to identify the relation between $\theta_{13}$ and $\delta_{CP}$.
-Only the normal hierarchical case for the light neutrino mass spectrum can reproduce the observed baryon asymmetry, and we find a lower bound of $0.03$ on $\sin^2(2\theta_{13})$.
-The recent results from T2K and MINOS indicate a non-zero $\theta_{13}$ whose value should be more precisely known within the next few years.
-If $\theta_{13}$ is sizable, $\delta_{CP}$ and the pattern of mass hierarchies can be determined in future experiments.
-Our results therefore have interesting implications for future neutrino oscillation experiments.
+Using the type I seesaw formula with the neutrino Dirac Yukawa coupling matrix, the right-handed Majorana neutrino mass matrix is given as a function of $m_0$, $\delta_{CP}$ and $\rho_{1,2}$.
+We have employed leptogenesis and the observed baryon asymmetry to identify the allowed parameter regions.
+Only the NH case for the light neutrino mass spectrum can reproduce the observed baryon asymmetry with a suitable choice of $\delta_{CP}$ and $\rho_{1,2}$.
+We have found that the Dirac $CP$-violating phase around $\delta_{CP}=\frac{3 \pi}{2}$, which is strongly indicated by the recent T2K and NO$\nu$A data, leads to the baryon asymmetry compatible to the observed value.
+Once $\delta_{CP}$ has been more precisely determined, the allowed regions for $\rho_{1,2}$ will be determined.